MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 ### Text classification

-Apply text classification with word2vec and a linear-regression model on Spark to predict whether a book in the British Library is fiction or nonfiction based on book metadata.
+Apply text classification with word2vec and a linear regression model in Spark to predict whether a book in the British Library is fiction or nonfiction, based on book metadata.

 Follow along in the [tutorial for text classification](title-genre-classification.md).

 ### Uplift model

 Estimate the causal impact of certain medical treatments on an individual's behavior by using an uplift model.
-Walk through how to create, train, and evaluate the model.
 Touch on four core learnings in these modules:

 - Data-processing module: extracts features, treatments, and labels.
-- Training module: targets to predict the difference between an individual's behavior when there's a treatment and when there's no treatment, by using a classical machine learning model like LightGBM.
+- Training module: targets predicting the difference between an individual's behavior when there's a treatment and when there's no treatment, by using a classical machine learning model like LightGBM.
 - Prediction module: calls the uplift model to predict on test data.
 - Evaluation module: evaluates the effect of the uplift model on test data.